MooreSA/INET2005-QuoteGeneratorAPI-Boilerplate/readme.md

+# QuoteGeneratorAPI Boilerplate for Project II #
-# QuoteGeneratorAPI for INET2005 Web Application Programming I with MySQL
+# INET2005 Web Application Programming I #

-For convenience, I have created a QuoteGeneratorAPI template of an ASP.NET Core 5 project folder and pushed it to github.
-Note that the name of the project will need to be changed from "QuoteGeneratorAPI" to whatever your project is named.
-Follow instructions on the index.cshtml view.
+To quickly get you coding, this boilerplate project folder is the starting point for Project II.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you run:

+### `docker compose build`
+### `docker compose up`
 ### `dotnet watch run`

-To build and run the ASP.NET Core 5 web app
+To build and run the Aweb app